uncooked-orange/Face-Recognition-Attendance-System/README.md

 ### Offline Mode
 - **Local Storage:** The system can store attendance data locally when offline and sync it with Firebase once internet access is available.

+## Credits
+This project was inspired by and takes some code from the [Intelligent Face Recognition Attendance System](https://github.com/turhancan97/Intelligent-Face-Recognition-Attendance-System) by turhancan97, which is licensed under the MIT License.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.